Financial regulation could dramatically reshape the U.S. banking industry, but it is not the end of life on Wall Street as we know it.

-But in the end, banks like Goldman Sachs, JPMorgan Chase and Morgan Stanley won concessions that watered down the proposals that could have been most damaging to their profits, staving off a watershed overhaul like the one that took place after the Great Depression.
+But in the end, banks like Goldman Sachs Group, JPMorgan Chase and Morgan Stanley won concessions that watered down the proposals that could have been most damaging to their profits, staving off a watershed overhaul like the one that took place after the Great Depression.

-Banks were bracing for — and lobbying against — a proposal by Sen. Blanche Lincoln, a Democrat, to force them to spin off their swaps-dealing operations.
+Banks were bracing for — and lobbying against — Democratic Senator Blanche Lincoln's proposal to force them to spin off their swaps-dealing operations.
 They were also worried about the "Volcker rule," the ban on banks' trading first proposed by White House economic adviser Paul Volcker.

 But in the end, lawmakers took much of the sting out of both proposals.

 In fact, after lawmakers' 21-hour final push to seal a deal, bank stocks opened higher, underscoring how the sweeping rewrite may not be the new dawn that financial giants feared.

 Some of the most dramatic proposals, such as one that would have broken up the big banks, dropped out of the bill.
 What was left means pinched profits and a few new watchdogs for Wall Street, but largely keeps its business model intact.